ccetc/CCETCErrorReportBundle/Resources/doc/README.markdown

 ####Note:
 the base layout that the error report form extends *must* have a block called "stylesheets" and a block called "content"

+## Documentation
+All ISSUES, IDEAS, and FEATURES are documented on the [trello board](https://trello.com/board/errorreportbundle/4f9014c7c9fa68b12a0cdb13).